Published: Jun 19, 2018Time to read: 5mins Category: Learning

 An exclusive emphasis on traditional learning and development is no longer relevant to 21st-century careers.
 Employees know they need to constantly update their skills.
 And organizations are recognizing that a “culture of learning”—one that is dynamic and continuous—is key to attracting and retaining the best talent.
+Here are four steps to take to define your continuous learning program.

 Learning is no longer an episodic, siloed experience.
 It’s an agile process defined by the employee experience.
 And employee preferences are further shaping new approaches to learning, career models, performance management, and career development.